domlysz/BlenderGIS/README.md

 You can import the raster as a plane mesh, as backgound image for orthographic view, as UV texture mapping on a mesh or [as DEM](https://github.com/domlysz/BlenderGIS/wiki/Import-DEM-grid) for warp a mesh with the displace modifier.

+ESRI ASCII GRID format is also supported through a dedicated import tool.

 [OpenStreetMap import](https://github.com/domlysz/BlenderGIS/wiki/OSM-import)
 --------------------